-Newtowne West, or simply Newtowne, is best understood as part of string of neighborhoods lined up along the north side of Broad Street, from Court End in the east to Scott’s Addition to the west.
+Newtowne West, or simply Newtowne, is part of string of neighborhoods lined up along the north side of Broad Street, from Court End in the east to Scott’s Addition to the west.
 Newtowne plays a unique role in this sequence of neighborhoods.
 As development pushed west from the high class antebellum residences of Court End and then from the gilded-age commercial center of Jackson Ward, it became increasingly modest and industrial in character.
-While a strong retail presence was maintained near Broad Street and its associated streetcar lines, light manufacturing outlets were integrated with working-class residential blocks and townhomes in neighborhood interiors.
-Newtowne lies on the edge between the fine-grained residential urbanism to the east and the larger scale industrial blocks found in the Hermitage Industrial tract and Scott’s Addition to the west.
+While a strong retail presence was maintained near Broad Street, formerly home to streetcar lines, light manufacturing outlets were integrated with working-class residential blocks and townhomes further north.
+Newtowne lies on the edge between the fine-grained residential scale to the east and the larger scale industrial blocks found in the Hermitage Industrial tract and Scott’s Addition to the west.

-Leigh Street is the only channel of east-west connectivity within Newtowne, and is the clear center of activity.
-It is also home to the neighborhood’s only functioning retail storefront off of Broad Street: Taylor’s Barber Shop.
-The eastern end of Leigh devolves into the sort of double-wide parkway that sometimes announces an oncoming office park.
-The expanse of grass along its bare northern flank would reinforce the image, if it was not for the glimpses it affords into the rear of nearby townhomes.
-Thankfully, the end of this stretch is anchored by Todd Lofts, a hefty brick industrial structure which recently began a new life as upmarket apartments.
+Leigh Street is the only significant east-west route within Newtowne.
+It is the center of neighborhood activity and home to the neighborhood’s only functioning retail storefront off of Broad Street: Taylor’s Barber Shop.
+The eastern end of Leigh devolves into a suburban-style parkway.
+The expanse of grass along its bare northern flank affords view of the rear of nearby townhomes.
+The end of this stretch is anchored by Todd Lofts, a brick industrial structure which recently began a new life as upmarket apartments.

-The inner world of Newtowne is shielded from the city-at-large by a ring of large structures facing Broad, Hermitage, and Lombardy Streets.
-Theses buildings, including a Lowe’s, a gas station, a U-Haul storage facility, a Virginia Union University administrative building, and the Maggie L. Walker High School, have, at best, an ambivalent relationship with the neighborhood they obscure.
+The inner world of Newtowne is shielded from the city by a ring of large structures facing Broad, Hermitage, and Lombardy Streets.
+Theses buildings, including a Lowe’s hardware store, a gas station, a U-Haul storage facility, a Virginia Union University administrative building, and the Maggie L. Walker High School, have an ambivalent relationship with the neighborhood.

 D.OK.